dartmouth-cs98/hack-a-thing-1-channingtony/README.md

 ### How It Works

 When you run the app the camera opens.
 If you move it around, eventually it will detect surfaces.
 Any horizontal surface is defined as the floor.
+An image of a marble floor is projected onto the surface.
+If you tap on the surface, a 3D table is placed on it which you can move around and look at.